CtrlK

 Conciseness

 The skill is reasonably well-structured but includes some unnecessary verbosity.
-The 'What This Skill Does' section largely duplicates information found in the detailed sections below.
+The 'What This Skill Does' section largely duplicates the workflow that follows.
 The 'Tips' section restates things already implied.
-The anti-patterns section, while useful, could be more concise.
+The anti-patterns section, while useful, could be tighter.
+Some sections like 'When to Use This Skill' repeat the description.

 2 / 3